Project-EPIC/Twitter-Movement-Derivation/README.md

 3. The `DataProcessing` directory filters all of the tweets by time (before, during, and after), and creates tilesets for visualizations.

+4. Shelter-In-Place looks for users who _stayed_.

+5. Evacuation looks for users who left at some point _before_ landfall.